GregoireW/flux2/rfcs/0001-authorisation/README.md

-To this point, the Flux project has provided [examples of how to make a multi-tenant system](https://github.com/fluxcd/flux2-multi-tenancy/tree/v0.1.0), but not explained exactly how they relate to Flux's authorisation model; nor has the authorisation model itself been documented.
-Further work on support for multi-tenancy, among other things, requires a full account of Flux's authorisation model as a baseline.
+To this point, the Flux project has provided [examples of how to make a multi-tenant system](https://github.com/fluxcd/flux2-multi-tenancy/tree/v0.1.0), but not explained exactly how they relate to Flux's authorization model; nor has the authorization model itself been documented.
+Further work on support for multi-tenancy, among other things, requires a full account of Flux's authorization model as a baseline.

 ### Goals

-- Give a comprehensive account of Flux's authorisation model
+- Give a comprehensive account of Flux's authorization model

 ### Non-Goals

 - Justify the model as it stands; this RFC simply records the state as at v0.24.

-## Flux's authorisation model
+## Flux's authorization model

 The Flux controllers undertake operations as specified by custom resources of the kinds defined in the [Flux API][].
 Most of the operations are through the Kubernetes API.
-Authorisation for operations on external systems is not accounted for here.
+Authorization for operations on external systems is not accounted for here.

-Flux controllers defer to [Kubernetes' native RBAC][k8s-rbac] and [namespace isolation][k8s-ns] to determine which operations are authorised, when processing the custom resources in the Flux API.
+Flux controllers defer to [Kubernetes' native RBAC][k8s-rbac] and [namespace isolation][k8s-ns] to determine which operations are authorized, when processing the custom resources in the Flux API.

 In general, **Kubernetes API operations are constrained by the service account under which each controller pod runs**.
 In the [default deployment of Flux][flux-rbac] each controller has its own